-To add custom buttons, you need to create an automation and then add the buttons to the layout using the automation.
+To add custom buttons, you need to create a script and then add the buttons to the layout using the script.
 These buttons can simplify and assist an analyst in carrying out various tasks.
 For example, add buttons for an analyst to self-assign an incident, link or unlink an incident, close an incident as a duplicate, generate a summary report, etc.

 For fields (script arguments) that are optional, you can define whether to show them to analysts when they click on buttons.
 To expose an optional field, select the Ask User checkbox next to the script argument/s in the button settings page.

 The script that runs when an action button is clicked accepts only mandatory arguments through the pop up window and does not provide an option for any non-mandatory arguments to be filled in when the button is clicked.
 It is recommended to use a wrapper script to collect and validate arguments in scenarios where there can be a combination of mandatory and non-mandatory arguments for a button.